MalihaT111/leagueofleetcode/REGISTRATION_FLOW.md

 5. Backend:
    - Retrieves temporary registration data by email
    - Validates LeetCode username is not already taken
+   - **Fetches the user's LeetCode profile via GraphQL API**
+   - **Verifies the hash exists in the user's profile bio (aboutMe field)**
-   - Creates the actual User record in the database with:
+   - If verification passes, creates the actual User record in the database with:
      - Email
      - Hashed password
      - LeetCode username